prototypo/persistenturls/src/installer/README_install.txt

 IzPackInstall.xml
 README.html

+NB:  If you change the JAR version number, you *must* update the 'version.properties' files for each module and change the JAR file names in IzPackInstall.xml.

 If any of the files under the options/ directory are changed in the main distribution directories, they must be updated under options manually.

 Both of these problems are hackish and should be automated.